matteodem/meteor-easy-search/docs/components.md

 });
 ```

 This code adds a custom property that is called `countryFilter` and the value of a country code.
+Everytime somebody executes a search
+(by either searching through an `EasySearch.Input` or calling the `search` method itself with the component methods) this countryFilter prop
-You can log the object that `getComponentMethods` returns to see the complete list of available methods.
+can be used to filter the searchable documents.
+You can log the object that `getComponentMethods` returns to see the
+complete list of available methods.

 ## Extensibility